chegele/Batch-Processor/README.md

 **main.setWorkerCallback(callback)** *- Defines a callback function for handling the result of a completed worker execution.*
  @param {executeCallback} callback - Executes after the main thread receives a "complete" message

+ **main.setCompletionCallback()** *- Defines a callback function to be triggered following all tasks being dispatched.*
+ @param {executeCallback} callback - Executes after all iterable items have been passed to worker

 **main.addWorker()** *- Adds an extra worker thread for the Batch Processor*
  @returns {Number} The threadId of the new worker